Here is the blog post page of my CCBC. Follow my steps, let's start the journey!

 25/10/2025 | The END of CCBC

 On October 25th, I finished this challenge with my weight at 70.7kg.
 Unfortunately, I did not achieve the goal I set to lose weight until 70kg.
-At the beginning, I noticed weight losing very slow so I adjusted the plan and enhanced self-control.
+At the beginning, I noticed weight losing very slow, so I adjusted the plan and enhanced self-control.
 As a result, in the last 2 weeks of the challenge, there was a significant drop in my weight.
 Although I failed in achieving the target, I still learned a lot from the challenge and experienced how these consumer behaviour concepts applied into our daily life.
 Moreover, even the challenge is already finished, I kept exercising with the dog to live in healthier life.
+Looking back the whole journey, I realised that the success of behaviour change was not linear.
+The small fluctuations showed what is post-purchase learning, which is the feedback can continually reshape future expectations (Hoyer et al., 2024).
+I preferred enjoying the process rather than sticked into the goal number.
+By integrating theories such as MAO, EAPC and social influence, I had a cleared identification of my psychological patterns.
+The challenge also proved that habitual repetition and self-reinforcement have a much stronger power than the external pressure.
+I obtained a healthier attitude and became a more rational behaviour consumer although I failed reaching the losing weight goal.

 Weekly Weigh-Ins: Positive Reinforcement through Learning